 Red bubble algae eaters

-There are some crabs, snail, and fish species that can eat red bubble algae.
+There are some crabs, snails, and fish species that can eat red bubble algae.
+Those are;

 - Blennies fish

 Red bubble algae with orange spots